|

 Rector of Bourton on the Hill with Moreton in Marsh 17681784.
 He was an MA

-was ordained deacon by the Bishop of Worcester of 20 May 1733, and priest on 1 June 1735.
-In addition to being Rector
+and was ordained deacon by the Bishop of Worcester of 20 May 1733, and priest on 1 June 1735.
+In addition

-of Bourton, he was chaplain to the Earl of Coventry.
-In 1778 he was also
+to being Rector of Bourton, he was chaplain to the Earl of Coventry.
+In 1778

-presented to the more valuable rectory of Barwell, Leics., and obtained a
+he was also presented to the more valuable rectory of Barwell, Leics., and

-the spring of 1593, leaving his property to his son John.
-His daughter Ann
+spring of 1593, leaving his property to his son John.
+His daughter Ann got

 Compton, the bullock he bred the previous year, four strikes of wheat and